Steffo99/unisteffo/README.md

 # ![Appuntiweb](public/opengraph.png)

-A [Preact](https://preactjs.com/) website with all things I'm using to prepare for university exams!
+A React app I use to prepare for university exams!

 ## Contributing